LucasEnard/formation-template-python/README.md

         return "Ens.InboundAdapter"

     def on_init(self):
+        """
+        It changes the current path to the file to the one specified in the path attribute of the object, or to '/irisdev/app/misc/' if no path attribute is specified
+        :return: None
+        """
         if not hasattr(self,'path'):
             self.path = '/irisdev/app/misc/'
         return None

     def on_process_input(self,request):
+        """
+        It reads the formation.csv file, creates a FormationRequest message for each row, and sends it to the Python.Router process.

+        :param request: the request object
+        :return: None
+        """
         filename='formation.csv'
         with open(self.path+filename,encoding="utf-8") as formation_csv:
             reader = DataclassReader(formation_csv, Formation,delimiter=";")